hansemro/kc1-linux/README.md

 $ cd mainline
 $ git checkout v5.11
 ## Apply 0001 patch if you are using upstream's devicetree (not from this repo)
+## Patch 0003 is already upstreamed and may not be needed for some versions.
 ## Patch 0004 is no longer needed, but it doesn't hurt to have it applied either.
 $ patch -p1 < 0001*.patch
 $ patch -p1 < 0002*.patch